NOAA-EMC/NEMS/doc/mediator.md

 components are automaticallly coupled in the system.
 Any field that is exported from one component and imported to another component with the same standard name is coupled between those components.

-Separately, there is an ability for the mediator to customize the coupling interactions via merges or custom calculations where coupling fields are derived on the fly from each other.
-This is not done automatically and require implementation of the custom calculations in the mediator.
-Typically, these are done in the prep phases.

 Coupling Periods
 ----------------